 P.S.
-There is minimal information on this scheme on the Wandsworth Council web site and no Experimental Traffic Order related to it is present on the London Registry as there should be so we have submitted an FOI Act request to the Council.
+There is minimal information on this scheme on the Wandsworth Council web site and no Experimental Traffic Order related to it was obviously present on the London Registry as there should be so we submitted an FOI Act request to the Council.

 You can “follow” this blog by entering your email address in the box below.
 You will then receive an email alerting you to new posts as they are added.

 Why can’t Councils implement the 20mph speed at the same times the bus lanes use.
 I.e 7-10 and 4 -7 if safety is the priority.
 Most people are used to the bus times and would not get confused.
 You do not need to drive at 20mph at 10 o’clock at night.